 Helen Benedict discusses her novel Wolf Season and the challenges of writing about women and war on KPFA’s Bookwaves on Cover to Cover, KMSU’s Weekly Reader Radio Show, and Woodstock Booktalk Radio, and with Publishers Weekly, The Common, Stay Thirsty Magazine, Neworld Review, Michigan Daily, West Side Spirit, HuffPost, Read Her Like an Open Book, Snowflakes in a Blizzard, authors Caroline Leavitt and Katey Schultz, Powell’s Books, and the Columbia Journalism School.

 The Kansas City Public Library and Kansas City Star have selected Helen Benedict’s novel Wolf Season for the “FYI Book Club.”
 Join the discussion, read an excerpt from the novel, and find an interview with the author in the Kansas City Star.

-Helen Benedict, a professor at Columbia University, writes frequently about justice, women, soldiers, and war.
-She is the author of seven novels, including Sand Queen, a Publishers Weekly “Best Contemporary War Novel.”
+Helen Benedict, a professor at Columbia University, is the author of seven novels, including Wolf Season, a Firecracker Award Finalist and National Reading Group Month “Great Group Reads” selection, and Sand Queen, a Publishers Weekly “Best Contemporary War Novel.”
 A recipient of both the Ida B. Wells Award for Bravery in Journalism and the James Aronson Award for Social Justice Journalism, Benedict is also the author of five works of nonfiction, including The Lonely Soldier: The Private War of Women Serving in Iraq, and the play The Lonely Soldier Monologues.
 She lives in New York.